FacuRoffet99/DLOlympus/README.md

 ## Installation

-To install DLOlympus and its dependecies run the following
+First, install `torch` using the official documentation.
+Then, to install DLOlympus and its dependecies, run the following

 ```bash
 git clone https://github.com/FacuRoffet99/DLOlympus.git